To book (Michael) Grade CBE please contact your JLA Agent.

 Having been in charge of both the BBC and Channel 4, Michael was responsible for the early American imports like Friends, Frasier and ER and was loathed by the Daily Mail.
-He now heads up Pinewood and Shepperton Studios and is a Conservative Peer.
+He is now a Conservative Peer and Chair of Ofcom.
 With a career stretching from the last days of musical hall and variety he shares many a business and showbiz tale.

-Michael Grade has served as Executive Chairman of ITV, before that he served for three years as Chairman of the BBC.
-He is one of the best known executives in UK film and television who has spent his whole career working behind the scenes of the entertainment business.
+Michael Grade served as Executive Chairman of ITV.
+Before that he served for three years as Chairman of the BBC.
+He is one of the best-known executives in UK film and television who has spent his whole career working behind the scenes of the entertainment business.
+Michael was appointed Chair of Ofcom, which plays a key role in regulating large social media platforms and search engines in the UK.

 Starting out as a sports columnist on the Daily Mirror, Michael then joined the family talent agency run by legendary impresarios Leslie Grade, Lew Grade and Bernard Delfont working with some of the biggest names in British comedy and light entertainment.
 After seven years as an agent Michael moved to television becoming Head of Entertainment and Director of Programmes at London Weekend Television building the broadcaster into the home of some of the best loved entertainment programmes.
 From there he went to the US as President of Embassy Television before returning to the UK and the BBC.